Profiles of some Hazardous Industries

-For most of the 20th century, the world's leading supplier of chrysotile asbestos was Canada which, between 1880-2002, mined 61.5 million tonnes worth C$12.8 billion.
-Falling global demand and stiff competition from asbestos producers in Russia, Kazakhstan, China and Zimbabwe have impacted negatively on the Canadian industry which is now just a shadow of its former self [Asbestos Mine Faces Bankruptcy, Asbestos Mine Reopened by Court Order, And Then There was One!, The Mystery of Canada's Disappearing Asbestos].
+For most of the 20th century, the world's leading supplier of chrysotile asbestos was Canada which, between 1880 and 2002, mined 61.5 million tonnes worth C$12.8 billion.
+Falling global demand and stiff competition from asbestos producers in Russia, Kazakhstan, China and Zimbabwe have impacted negatively on the Canadian industry which is became just a shadow of its former self [Asbestos Mine Faces Bankruptcy] [Asbestos Mine Reopened by Court Order] [And Then There was One!]
+[The Mystery of Canada's Disappearing Asbestos].

 The working conditions in the mines were appalling with an absence of even the most basic dust control measures despite the fact that the mines were owned by multinational corporations which were well aware of the hazards.
 Asbestos mining was often a family affair and it was common for children and women to work as a family unit at the South African mines.
 Environmental pollution caused by decades of asbestos mining and processing have scarred the countryside and caused disease amongst local people in towns such as Penge [Environmental Asbestos Fallout in Asia and Africa ].